MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

     </csw:Query>
 </csw:GetRecords>
 ```
-You will get GetRecords XML Respons with the products **metadata**.
+You will get GetRecords XML Response with the products **metadata**.

 <details>
 <summary>XML Response</summary>